emmacadavra/ci-portfolio1-spc/README.md

 ### **Section One**

-Sections one and two (‘Home’ and ‘Rehearsals’) feature a large image that makes up 50% of the section as a whole.
+Sections One and Two (‘Home’ and ‘Rehearsals’) feature a large image that makes up 50% of the section as a whole.
 The decision to include images that take up a large part of each section was made in order to make the site more visually eye-catching and appealing, with the additional benefit of not overloading the user with too much text at once.

 #### **Section One Image**

-Section one’s image was chosen for its eye-catching location and feeling of grandeur, and sets a very professional and serene tone.
+Section One’s image was chosen for its eye-catching location and feeling of grandeur, and sets a very professional and serene tone.
 It also suggests an important level of inclusiveness for those who prefer to wear masks since the outbreak of the Covid-19 pandemic.
 The image is responsive, and will adapt to the screen size and position without stretching or shrinking.

 On smaller screens, the images appear landscape, and are positioned below the content of the section.